Michka Assayas

 Michka Assayas (born 2 November 1958 in Paris) is a French author, music journalist and radio presenter.
 In France, he is known for his rock reviews and the Dictionnaire du rock published in 2000 and his radio show on radio France Inter.

 For his novel Exhibition, which also appeared in a German translation, he received the Prix Découverte Figaro Magazine Fouquet's in 2002 and the Prix des Deux Magots in 2003.
 The novel is a tribute to the rock and punk of the 1970s and 1980s.
 Additionally, Assayas wrote Bono On Bono: Conversations With Michka Assayas in 2005.
-It is an intimate look at Grammy Award winning Paul David Hewson, better known as Bono, main vocalist of the Irish rock band U2.
+It is an intimate look at Grammy Award winning Paul David Hewson, better known as Bono, lead vocalist of the Irish rock band U2.

 Early life

 Michka Assayas was born in France on 2 November 1958.
 He is the son of Raymond Assayas, otherwise known as Jacques Rémy, a screenwriter/writer of Turkish-Jewish origin and Catherine de Karolyi, a Hungarian fashion designer.
 He is the brother of French film director and screenwriter Olivier Assayas.